-Full Fix: The requested URL could not be retrieved error on Windows 10, 8.1, 7
+FIX: The requested URL could not be retrieved on Windows 10/11

-- The requested URL could not be retrieved while trying to retrieve the URL, connection reset by peer – Sometimes this problem can occur due to network glitches, however, you can fix the problem by restarting your modem/router.
+- The requested URL could not be retrieved while trying to retrieve the URL/ connection reset by peer – The cause might be network glitches.

-The requested URL could not be retrieved, how to fix it?
+How do I fix The requested URL could not be retrieved error?

 - Check your antivirus